 This total amount covers items and services such as food, treats, vet visits, and grooming.

 Purchasing pet insurance for accidents and illnesses may be worth it, considering the potential costs of medical procedures.
-On average, it costs $53 per month for dogs and $32 for cats.
+On average, it costs $56 per month for dogs and $32 for cats.

 Pet Spending Statistics

-The Pet Care Market Was worth $246.6 Billion in 2023 and is Expected to Grow by $259.3 Billion in 2023 (Fortune Business Insights)
+The Pet Care Market was worth $259.37 Billion in 2024 and is expected to grow by $273.42 Billion in 2025 (Fortune Business Insights)

 This figure is undoubtedly why many industries are compiling pet statistics in an effort to understand the habits of current pet owners and how they spend their money around the world.

-The global pet care market was worth $235.32 billion in 2022, and with its substantial $246 billion price tag in 2023, the pet care market is still growing as more households own a pet.
+The global pet care market was worth $259.37 billion in 2024, and with its substantial $246 billion price tag in 2023, the pet care market is still growing as more households own a pet.
 The pandemic catapulted ownership numbers.
 People turned to animals to fulfill a need, and we happily pay for a well-done job.

-Experts who study trends like the Fortune Business Insights group predict that the animal food industry and the insurance and service providers will drive the category to reach $427.7 billion by 2032.
+Experts who study trends like the Fortune Business Insights group predict that the animal food industry and the insurance and service providers will drive the category to reach $427.75 billion by 2032.

-U.K. Pet Owners Spent 9.88 Billion Gbp Annually (Office for National Statistics U.K.)
+U.K. Pet Owners Spent 9.88 Billion Gbp Annually (Office for National Statistics, U.K.)

 Anyone who has ever traveled to the U.K. can attest that Brits take dog ownership seriously.